dmidk/dlotter/README.md

 `python -m dlotter plot -p t2m:w10m -d /path/to/grib2/files/ --filetype grib2 --verbose`: Plots t2m and w10m from grib2 files in the directory specified.

+# Important assumptions
+- All files should be in the same projection.
+This is to speed up the plotting.
+- All files will be plotted in the same domain.
+This is also to speed up plotting.

 # Prerequisites
 *dlotter* is a script tool based on python.
 Dependencies is defined in `dlotter.yml` and a python environment can be made using (mini)conda: